convisoappsec/conviso-docs/docs/integrations/github-actions.md

       #Using Tags, ordered by time
       run: flow deploy create with tag-tracker sort-by time
-      #Using Tags, ordered by format version
+      #Using Tags, ordered by versioning style (semantic version)
       run: flow deploy create with tag-tracker sort-by versioning-style
       #Without using Tags, ordered by Git tree
       run: flow deploy create with values